SitizenFX/fivez/SECURITY.md

 ## 🚀 TL;DR

-- fivez = 🔒 Proprietary + 🚀 Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
+- FiveZ = 🔒 Proprietary + 🚀 Multiplayer Framework + 🎨 Fully Custom + 💡 Internal Studio Use Only
-- Security issues must be reported **privately**, never publicly.
+- Security issues must be reported **privately**, never publicly
-- Unauthorized use or sharing of source code is strictly prohibited.
+- Unauthorized use or sharing of source code is strictly prohibited
--